Charity Drive: Viewers

-In the United States, the episode was watched by 6.77 million viewers on its original broadcast.
+In the United States, the episode was watched by 6.77 million viewers on its original broadcast on the Fox Network.
 It received a 3.1 percent share among adults between the ages of 18 and 49, meaning that it was seen by 3.1% of all households in that demographic.
 It marked an increase in viewership from the previously aired episode, "Key Decisions", which drew in 6.26 million viewers.

 Critical reception

 The A.V.
 Club writer Noel Murray praised the episode's writing, but found fault with its various plot lines that ended up feeling "scattered".
-Murray preferred the episode's smaller moments of humor rather than anything done spectacularly, specifically enjoying gags revolving around George Sr. Rachel Brodsky of The Independent listed Lucille's estimate of a banana's cost being $10 as one of his favorite lines from Lucille in the series, particularly for further lamenting how out of touch her character can be.
+Murray preferred the episode's smaller moments of humor rather than anything done spectacularly, specifically enjoying gags revolving around George Sr. Rachel Brodsky of The Independent listed Lucille's estimate of a banana's cost being $10 as one of her favorite lines from Lucille in the series, particularly for further lamenting how out of touch her character can be.

 In 2019, Brian Tallerico from Vulture ranked the episode as the eleventh best of the whole series, noting Kitty's first appearance, along with Buster's bidding of Lucille Austero and Michael's kidnapping, as the highlights.
 He goes on to say he is surprised to find that he did not ultimately place it in the top ten.
-Despite finding the previous episodes of season one to be good, Saloni Gajjar of The A.V.
-Club felt "Charity Drive" delivered "non-stop" with its comedy, even with ideas that could come off cringey—such as Gob whistling after losing a tooth—but are still humorous.
+Despite asserting that season one was already consistently good by the time the episode aired, Saloni Gajjar of The A.V.
+Club felt "Charity Drive" was still a highlight; Gajjar wrote that it delivered "non-stop" with its comedy, even with ideas that could come off cringey—such as Gob whistling after losing a tooth—but are still humorous.
 Gajjar also praises Hale, Minnelli, and Walter for enhancing the "strangely compelling" plot revolving around Buster and the two Lucille's.

 Legacy

-Lucille's $10 banana line has become a "beloved" meme since "Charity Drive"'s airing, often used to mock wealthy people who appear out of touch in their assessments of how much an item can cost.
+Lucille's $10 banana line has become a "beloved" meme since "Charity Drives airing, often used to mock wealthy people who appear out of touch in their assessments of how much an item can cost.